 Terpel is also developing initiatives to extend the life cycle of Abastible is working to reduce the amount of waste sent to containers and packaging materials.
-The greatest opportunities landfill with initiatives such as the implementation of a biodiare in the lubricants and convenience store businesses.
-One gester at its Maipú plant, where all the organic waste from the example is Green Pass, a program designed for the proper man- employees' casino is processed.
-This is converted into a liquid agement of these products from manufacture to final disposal. with the necessary characteristics to be discharged into the The goal is to collect 30% of the containers sold in its stores sewage system.
-In addition, in 2023 it conducted an exhaustive by 2025.
-On the other hand, the Colombian subsidiary is comreview of its facilities to identify non-hazardous assets that are mitted to reducing 95% of plastic in processed food packaging in disuse or obsolete. materials in stores by 2025 and 100% by 2030.
+The greatest opportunities are in the lubricants and convenience store businesses.
+One example is Green Pass, a program designed for the proper man- employees' casino is processed.
+This is converted into a liquid agement of these products from manufacture to final disposal.
+The goal is to collect 30% of the containers sold in its stores by 2025.
+On the other hand, the Colombian subsidiary is committed to reducing 95% of plastic in processed food packaging materials in stores by 2025 and 100% by 2030.